Urban Vineyards in Italy- Hidden Gems for Wine Lovers

 The aforementioned Gastone Vio is known locally in Venice’s lagoon islands as the “King of native grapes.”
 He is the only vintner whose plants survived the 1966 floods.
-He cultivates the Dorona grape (mentioned above) and Riesling, and several variations Malvasia, Glera, Verdisio, and Boschera.
-He has 100 plus-year-old pre-phylloxera vines in his vineyards on Sant’Erasmo island, called “Venice’s vegetable garden.”
-This island is famous for the Carciofo Violetto, a local dark purple variety of artichoke, tender, spiny and elongated in shape, and its apical buds called castraure, a real Venetian delicacy.
-Gastone’s wines are hard to find, but you can taste them at La Mascareta wine bar in Venice or by contacting the association Laguna nel bicchiere .
+He cultivates the Dorona grape (mentioned above), Riesling, and several variations of Malvasia, Glera, Verdisio, and Boschera.
+He has 100-plus-year-old pre-phylloxera vines in his vineyards on Sant’Erasmo island, called “Venice’s vegetable garden.”
+This island is famous for the Carciofo Violetto, a local dark purple variety of artichoke, tender, spiny, and elongated in shape, and its apical buds called castraure, a real Venetian delicacy.
+Gastone’s wines are hard to find, but you can taste them at La Mascareta wine bar in Venice or by contacting the association Laguna nel bicchiere.

 city: Sant’Erasmo island, Venice

-Michel makes one white wine, called L’Orto, made mainly with Malvasia Istriana.
+Michel makes one white wine, L’Orto, mainly made with Malvasia Istriana.
 Elegant and opulent, it has intense saline and mineral characteristics.
 Rich in texture, it also has hints of tropical white fruit, orange blossom, and white pepper.